 Conclusion: Is Cedar Right for You?

-1. Why is cedar a good choice for an outdoor shower floor?
+1. Why is cedar ideal for outdoor showers?

-2. How long does a cedar outdoor shower floor last in the UK?
+2. How long does cedar last outdoors in the UK?

 5. Is cedar eco-friendly?